jamie-clements/jamie-clements/README.md

 ## 🤖 About Me

-Final year Computer Science student at the University of Stirling with a passion for AI/ML and full-stack development.
+Computer Science student at the University of Stirling with a passion for AI/ML and full-stack development.
 Recently returned from studying at San Diego State University, where I deepened my expertise in AI and distributed systems.
 Currently working on multi-modal AI applications for medical imaging while exploring the frontiers of prompt engineering and LLM applications.

 ## 🔭 Current Focus